 Applying to Grad School

 - What is a satisfactory score?
-Graduate programs/schools will often state their GRE cut-off (minimum score), as well as the average score of accepted students, in their school bulletins and catalogues.
+Graduate programs/schools will often publish the average GRE scores of accepted students, in their school bulletins and catalogues.
 Use these as guidelines.
-Sometimes students with below average scores will be considered if the rest of their application is strong.
+Students with lower scores will typically be considered if the rest of their application is strong.

 Letters of Recommendation